optirm3/MAS_DB/README.md

 # MAS
-Multi Agent System framework developed in MATLAB
+**Multi Agent System framework developed in MATLAB and integrated with ROS.